Using transparent masks in PaintShop Pro

 Masks in PaintShop Pro

-If you find a nice mask online, you might think that a mask is a mask and PaintShop Pro can use any of them.
+If you find a nice mask online, you might think that PaintShop Pro can use it.
 You are mostly right, even though you might not know.
-Of course, if you find masks that are presented in a .pspMask format, there is no doubt that you will be able to place it in the Masks folder and use it directly into your PSP.
+Of course, if you find masks in a .pspMask format, there is no doubt that you will be able to place it in the Masks folder and use it directly into your PSP.
 However, you will more likely find masks that are in other formats.

 JPG masks